Liquid helium: Characteristics

 The temperature required to produce liquid helium is low because of the weakness of the attractions between the helium atoms.
 These interatomic forces in helium are weak to begin with because helium is a noble gas, but the interatomic attractions are reduced even more by the effects of quantum mechanics.
-These are significant in helium because of its low atomic mass of about four atomic mass units.
-The zero point energy of liquid helium is less if its atoms are less confined by their neighbors.
+These are significant in helium because of its low atomic mass of about four daltons.
+The zero-point energy of liquid helium is less if its atoms are less confined by their neighbors.
 Hence in liquid helium, its ground state energy can decrease by a naturally occurring increase in its average interatomic distance.
 However at greater distances, the effects of the interatomic forces in helium are even weaker.

 Because of the very weak interatomic forces in helium, the element remains a liquid at atmospheric pressure all the way from its liquefaction point down to absolute zero.
 At temperatures below their liquefaction points, both helium-4 and helium-3 undergo transitions to superfluids.
 (See the table below.)
 Liquid helium can be solidified only under very low temperatures and high pressures.

 Liquid helium-4 and the rare helium-3 are not completely miscible.
 Below 0.9 kelvin at their saturated vapor pressure, a mixture of the two isotopes undergoes a phase separation into a normal fluid (mostly helium-3) that floats on a denser superfluid consisting mostly of helium-4.
 This phase separation happens because the overall mass of liquid helium can reduce its thermodynamic enthalpy by separating.

-At extremely low temperatures, the superfluid phase, rich in helium-4, can contain up to 6% of helium-3 in solution.
+At extremely low temperatures, the superfluid phase, rich in helium-4, can contain up to 6% helium-3 in solution.
 This makes the small-scale use of the dilution refrigerator possible, which is capable of reaching temperatures of a few millikelvins.

 Superfluid helium-4 has substantially different properties from ordinary liquid helium.

 History

-In 1908, the Dutch physicist Kamerlingh-Onnes succeeded in liquifying a small quantity of helium.
+In 1908, Kamerlingh-Onnes succeeded in liquifying a small quantity of helium.
 In 1923, he provided advice to the Canadian physicist John Cunningham McLennan, who was the first to produce quantities of liquid helium almost on demand.

 Important early work on the characteristics of liquid helium was done by the Soviet physicist Lev Landau, later extended by the American physicist Richard Feynman.

+In 1961, Vignos and Fairbank reported the existence of a different phase of solid helium-4, designated the gamma-phase.
+It exists for a narrow range of pressure between 1.45 and 1.78 K.